Tornado (comics): Captain Klep

 Due to the environmental differences between Earth and his home planet of Klepton, Captain Klep naturally possesses superpowers.
-After raised in Hicksville, he relocates to Miniopolis to pursue his dream of being a professional superhero, enrolling with the Department of Heroes.
-They give him a position and a secret identity, but his inherent idiocy and clumsiness mean he is little use.
+After being raised in Hicksville, he relocates to Miniopolis to pursue his dream of being a professional superhero, enrolling with the Department of Heroes.
+They give him a position and a secret identity, but his inherent idiocy and clumsiness means he is of little use.